challengehub/public-data/challenges/dc19d15b-ff67-43ce-afaa-449ed2becd52.challenge.md

 Graphs will also be displayed in the default browser on your computer.

-**For Mac users:** I recommend downloading the terminal software iTerm2 (https://www.iterm2.com).
-It is much easier to use than the default terminal on Macs.

-When you download the files below, I recommend that you create a new directory beforehand (for example, on your desktop) and save all the files to that new directory.

-## Challenge
-You are trying to listen to the BBC news but there is background noise that makes it difficult to hear.
-Your challenge is to remove the noise from the signal.

-You may use the outline python code above to help you, or you may use your own code from scratch.
-The code above relies on the following libraries:
+The code below relies on the following libraries:

 - sounddevice
 - numpy
 - scipy
 - plotly

+When you download the files below, I recommend that you create a new directory beforehand (for example, on your desktop) and save all the files to that new directory.

+**For Mac users:**

+I recommend downloading the terminal software iTerm2 (https://www.iterm2.com).
+It is much easier to use than the default terminal on Macs.

-Generally, to install new libraries you can use *pip3 install sounddevice* etc.
+Generally, to install new libraries you can use *pip3 install sounddevice* etc in the terminal.

+**For Windows users:**

 For windows users you typically need to do the following on the command line:
 */path/to/python.exe -m pip install plotly*